-1) How do you assess the continuing importance of the barriers identified by the EPTF Report and those put on EPTF Watchlist in 2017?
+1) How do you assess the continuing importance and the urgency of their resolution of the barriers identified by the EPTF report and those put on EPTF watchlist (WL) in 2017?

 Please rank each barrier according to the urgency of its resolution for achieving an integrated EU market for post-trade services.
 Please rank barriers as high/medium/low urgency (max 6 barriers per grading category).
 Please mark barriers that have been resolved and are no longer relevant.